A Brief History

 Published by Paizo

 Built on D&D 3.5's foundation, Pathfinder offers deep character customization and tactical combat with its three-action economy.
+Set in the diverse world of Golarion.

 Official Site →